Large Deviations for Stochastic Differential Equations Driven by Semimartingales: Uniform exponential tightness

 \section{Uniform exponential tightness}

 In this section, we will revisit the notion of uniform exponential tightness proposed first in \cite{Gar08}.
 It is an analogy of predictable uniform tightness in the context of weak convergence (see, e.g., \cite{JS13,Slo89}).
-We will seek various conditions for the uniform exponential tightness of a family of semimartingales in terms of characteristics.
+We will seek various sufficient conditions for the uniform exponential tightness for local martingales and processes with locally finite variation.
+Combining these conditions, we will obtain a useful criterion (Proposition \ref{exp-tight-general}) for the uniform exponential tightness of general semimartingales, in terms of their characteristics.
+As by-products, the relations between the uniform exponential tightness of processes and the exponential tightness of their functionals are developed as much as we can, which may play a role in future works.

 Firstly, let us recall some basic notions in the theory of semimartingales, referring to \cite[Chapter II]{JS13} and \cite[Chapter IX]{HWY92}.
 A \emph{semimartingale} $X$ is a process of the form $X = B + M$, where $B$ is a c\`adl\`ag adapted process with locally finite variation and $M$ is a local martingale with $M_0=0$.
 This decomposition is of course not unique.
 However, it is unique (in the indistinguishable sense) when $B$ is predictable.
 In this case, the semimartingale $X$ is called \emph{special} and the unique decomposition is called the \emph{canonical decomposition}.
 The \emph{quadratic variation} (sharp bracket) of semimartingale $X$ is denoted by $[X,X]$.
 If $M$ is a locally square-integral martingale, we denote by $\langle M,M\rangle$ its \emph{predictable quadratic variation} (angle bracket).
 We use the symbol $\Delta X$ to denote the process $\Delta X_t := X_t - X_{t-}$.